-It’s hard to be a single mother, mom says.
+It’s hard to be a single mother, mom says, looking to pop asleep on the couch as he always is.

-I imagine everyone in the world outside is made of vanilla, fudge, butterscotch.
-All white and beige and nondescript.
-I’m in a glass box in the middle where they can’t get in.
-They press against the glass, always pushing and trying to break through.
-Except it’s not really a cage.
-It’s a fortress.
+It’s not a cage but a fortress.
 A glass pyramid.
 I can see the world outside but I’m not a part of it.
 I’m safe here, separated from all the landlords and businessmen and abusers of the world.

-We’re sitting on the front steps of Mr. Ryan’s house.
+We’re sitting on the steps of Mr. Ryan’s house.
 Mr. Ryan is a teacher from school who tells us we can come over if we need to.
-But it’s dark now and the streetlights are on and he’s sleeping like all old people do except for the ones downtown who are drunk or holding their hands out for change on the side of the street.
+But it’s dark now and the streetlights are on and he’s sleeping like old people do except for the ones downtown who are drunk or holding their hands out for change on the side of the street.

 “And,” she says, “who says I don’t have one of my own?”